Refresh

 While BrainStation is arguably best known for its award-winning coding bootcamps, it offers training in more than a dozen tech specialties, in accelerated full- and part-time formats or regular courses for a less-intensive learning experience.

-For the bootcamp-inclined, BrainStation hosts intensive programs in data science, UX design, digital marketing and software engineering.
+For the bootcamp-inclined, BrainStation hosts intensive programs in data science, UX design, digital marketing, web development, cybersecurity, and software engineering.
 The latter, which tops CourseCompare’s ranking of the best coding bootcamps, delivers a comprehensive full-stack education in just 12 weeks.

-There are more than a dozen certificate courses on offer as well, with training in data, design, development, marketing, product and leadership.
-BrainStation’s digital marketing certificate course delivers the core skills in a business-critical discipline and also earned a spot in our list of best digital marketing certificates of 2023.
+There are more than a dozen certificate courses on offer as well, with training in data, design, development, marketing, product, and leadership.
+BrainStation’s digital marketing certificate course delivers the core skills in a business-critical discipline and also earned a spot in our list of best digital marketing certificates.

 Locations